Lagrangian-Eulerian Multi-Density Topology Optimization with the Material Point Method: Hybrid Lagrangian-Eulerian Multi-Density Method

 \paragraph{Static Equilibrium} While MPM is commonly used for dynamic time-stepping, a static problem formulation based only on MPM spatial discretization similar to the total Lagrangian formulation\ \cite{de2020total} is needed for topology optimization.
 In such a static setting, there is no inertia effect or time-variant variables, meaning that only the elasticity and external force terms are kept:

-where $f$ is the external body force load (Neumann boundary condition) defined on the grid nodes.
+where $\mathbf{f}$ is the external body force load (Neumann boundary condition) defined on the grid nodes.
 Dirichlet boundary conditions can be defined as

-where $D$ is the selection matrix that extracts the Dirichlet grid nodes.
+where $\mathbf{D}$ is the selection matrix that extracts the Dirichlet grid nodes.
 From a variational point of view, this is equivalent to solving the following optimization problem

-In MPM, quadratures are embedded in the background Eulerian grid with a B-spline kernel, meaning that the nodal displacement $u$ is, in fact, defined on the uniform grid nodes.
-For simplicity, the linear kernel is chosen:
+In MPM, quadratures are embedded in the background Eulerian grid with a B-spline kernel, meaning that the nodal displacement $\mathbf{u}$ is, in fact, defined on the uniform grid nodes.
+Since in \LETO elastostatic problems are solved without material particle (quadrature points) advection, there will be no cell crossing errors or ringing instabilities for MPM even if linear kernel is used for simplicity:

-where the weight $\omega_{iq}$ between grid node $i$ and quadrature $q$ is defined by taking the Cartersian product in all dimensions.
+Here the weight $\omega_{iq}$ between grid node location $\textbf{x}_i$ and quadrature location $\textbf{x}_q$ is defined by taking the Cartersian product in all dimensions.
 For example, in 3D,

 and in 2D,

 The deformation gradient $F_q$ on quadrature $q$ is then related to the surrounding grid nodes $i$ as

 which also leads to the elasticity force definition